flow-ai/flowai-api-docs/source/includes/_messaging.md

 **externalId**

-Within the Flow.ai dashboard, open the messaging channel you'd like to use to send a message.
+Within the Khoros Flow dashboard, open the messaging channel you'd like to use to send a message.
 Use the reference table below to find the value to use within your API call.

 | Channel | externalId |
 |------------|--------------|